sindhujakondabolu/GospelLibraryAppiumTestsIOS/App/GospelLibrary.app/Acknowledgements.markdown

 ## Annotations

-Copyright (c) 2019 Intellectual Reserve, Inc. All rights reserved.
+Copyright © 2019 by Intellectual Reserve, Inc. All rights reserved.

 ## Authentication

 Copyright © 2019 by Intellectual Reserve, Inc. All rights reserved.

+## Commons

+Copyright (c) 2019 by Intellectual Reserve, Inc. All rights reserved.

 ## Content